pedrolemos4/LAPR2/docs/UC1 - Create Freelancer/UC1 - Create Freelancer.md

 ### Main sucess scene (Basic flux)

 1. The collaborator starts to create a new Freelancer.
-2. The system asks needed information (i.e. id, name, level of expertise, e-mail, NIF, bank account (IBAN), address and country).
+2. The system asks needed information (i.e. name, level of expertise, e-mail, NIF, bank account (IBAN), address and country).
 3. The collaborator introduces the information.
 4.The system validates and apresents the information to the collaborater, asking for confirmation.
 5. The collaborator confirms.